8base/old-documentation/8base-console/graphql-api/mutations/single-record-mutations.md

 {% endcode-tabs %}

 ##### Updating a single record
-Update a record using the data argument while including the records `id` OR using a `filter` that includes a unqiue field.
+Update a record using the data argument while including the record's `id` OR using a `filter` that includes a unqiue field.

 {% code-tabs %}
 {% code-tabs-item title="Query" %}